unixorn/sysadmin-reading-list/README.md

 Quite simply, if you aren't using configuration management, you're doing it wrong.

 You don't want to manually configure any servers - no matter how hard you try, they won't end up truly identical and having meat typing in commands takes far too long per server, doesn't scale, and the manual labor will discourage you from standing up new VMs for testing.

+Treating your configuration as something described in text files allows you to treat it like code.
+You can do pull-requests, get your changes reviewed by your team and view the differences between your configuration at different times.

 There are several good options: